sbramley/prologis-cxt-interviews/BA-Process.md

 You’ll be solving one or more different business problems by architecting solutions on a whiteboard.

 #### Process Review
-Our goal is to understand the depth and breadth of experiences you’ve had as an engineer.
-We’ll look to understand the types of roles you’ve led, the teams you've worked with and your experience with project management, QA and BA's.
+Our goal is to understand the depth and breadth of experiences you’ve had as an BA.
+We’ll look to understand the types of roles you’ve led, the teams you've worked with and your experience with stake holders and fellow BA's.

 #### Resumé Review
 This interview focuses on your background, the places you’ve worked, the teams you’ve been part of, and the impact you’ve had.
 We’re interested in learning the story of how you arrived at where you are in your career and understanding the key experiences and opportunities that have shaped you in the process.